maybenicko/ESCP-utilities/README.md

 # ESCP-utilities

-This repository will include a variety of scripts to make your ESCP experience better and more interesting.
+Welcome to ESCP-utilities, a repository dedicated to enhancing your ESCP experience with convenient scripts.
+Whether you're looking to streamline feedback processes or extract quizzes for exam preparation, this collection of scripts has got you covered.

+## Features:

-* feedback.py *
+### feedback.py

-Don't have time or don't care to give feedback?
-Run the code and choose the modes, it will finish in no time.
+Don't let the hassle of giving feedback slow you down.
+Use `feedback.py` to streamline the process.
+Simply run the code, choose your preferred modes, and watch as it efficiently gathers feedback in no time.

-* quiz_extract.py *
+### quiz_extract.py

-Have an exam soon or want to revise your knowledge?
-Input the link for the subject you want to extract all the quizzes from and run it up.
+Preparing for an upcoming exam or revising your knowledge? `quiz_extract.py` is here to help.
+Input the link for the subject you're interested in, run the script, and effortlessly extract all the quizzes you need for effective revision.

+Explore the ESCP-utilities repository and make your ESCP journey better and more interesting.
+Your feedback and contributions are always welcome!